Isiah Kiner-Falefa Player Props: Yankees vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff ranks 21st in the league with a collective 8.3 strikeouts per nine innings.
+- The Cardinals pitching staff is 22nd in MLB with a collective 8.3 strikeouts per nine innings.

-- Cardinals pitchers combine to allow the sixth-fewest home runs in baseball (81 total, one per game).
+- Cardinals pitchers combine to surrender 81 home runs (one per game), the fourth-fewest in baseball.

-- Liberatore (1-2) takes the mound for the Cardinals in his seventh start of the season.
-He's put together a 5.60 ERA in 27 1/3 innings pitched, with 21 strikeouts.
+- The Cardinals will send Flaherty (4-5) to the mound to make his 16th start of the season.
+He is 4-5 with a 4.95 ERA and 80 strikeouts in 80 2/3 innings pitched.

-- In his last appearance on Sunday against the Chicago Cubs, the left-hander threw 2 1/3 innings, allowing no earned runs while surrendering four hits.
+- His last time out came on Monday, June 19 against the Washington Nationals, when the righty went 6 1/3 innings, surrendering six earned runs while giving up 10 hits.

-- The 23-year-old has an ERA of 5.60, with 6.9 strikeouts per nine innings, in seven games this season.
-Opponents have a .282 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.